 There are many highly effective and simple home remedies you can rely on to help strengthen your body to make it through the holidays with your health intact.

-If you want to learn essential recipes for Respiratory Health, join me LIVE Wednesday 11/30 at 12:30pm to discover some of the amazing things you can do to support your lungs and immune system this winter, so you can spend more time enjoying the holidays, instead of sneezing your way through them.
+If you want to learn essential recipes for Boosting Immune Health, join me LIVE Wednesday 11/29 at 12:30pm to discover some of the amazing things you can do to support immune system this winter, so you can spend more time enjoying the holidays, instead of sneezing your way through them.